diyessi/explications/content/articles/srt1.md

 ```
        TOV 2,4               NORMAL RETURN WITH Y(4)                   MISRT1041
 ```
 The `TOV` operation, *Transfer on Overflow*, clears the overflow indicator and transfers to the effective address if the overflow indicator is on.
 Otherwise, it continues with the next instruction, which is a constant.
-This assumes the overflow indicator will have been set at some point and clears it.
-If it were not set, the subroutine would fail.

-TBD: Is the overflow always set?
+The overflow indicator was set in the `ALS 10` instruction, so this will not fall through to the constant.